 How rude!
 You probably have more patience when acquaintances behave rudely than when your friends do.
 That’s because we expect more from our friends.
-We think they should know us better and therefore when they offend us we’re shocked and disappointed.
+We think they should know us better, so when they offend us we’re shocked and disappointed.

 Sometimes rudeness is a sign that your friend doesn’t care about your feelings, but other times they’re just clueless.
 Go easy on rude friends until you determine their motives.
 Here are five ways to deal with rude friends in a variety of situations.